-You should disclose all gifts received with a value of AU\$100 or less (value of a single gift or the total value of gifts received over a 12-month period) to your manager and record the gift/gifts in the gifts register.
+You should disclose all gifts received with a value of AU\$100 or less (value of a single gift or the total value of gifts received over a 12-month period) to your manager.

 You should only accept or provide entertainment (e.g. lunches, dinners, sporting events, arts and theatre) for customers and business associates where the nature and value of the entertainment is reasonable in relation to the nature and value of the business relationship with the company and the seniority of the people partaking in the entertainment.